Kerry loves to write about gardening, nutrition, sustainability, and entertainment.

 Clover lawns do have some disadvantages:

-- Clover stains clothing more easily than grass
+- Clover stains clothing more easily than grass.

-- Clover is not durable enough for playing fields or very high traffic areas, unless mixed with grass.
+- Clover is not durable enough for playing fields or high traffic areas, unless mixed with grass.

 - Clover is a short-lived perennial and may require reseeding every 2–3 years to maintain an even stand in pure clover lawns.
 In mixed grass-clover lawns, clover will reseed itself adequately to maintain a consistent presence.

 - Clover attracts bees.
 In most cases, this is beneficial.
 Bees are important pollinators that will help your garden grow beautifully from spring to fall.
 However, if someone in your family is allergic to bee stings, it may be a hazard.
 For more on clover and bees, see the next section.